-The move to the new monastery has opened a new era in the evolution of the Forest Dhamma and the propagation of the teachings of the Thai Forest Tradition.
+Completion of the new monastery has inaugurated a new era in the spread of the teachings of the Thai Forest Tradition.
 Now situated in the wooded countryside of Virginia, Forest Dhamma Monastery has opened its heart to those practitioners who wish to participate in intensive meditation training, modeled after traditional monastic forms.
 The move can be seen as a metaphor for the evolution of Theravada Buddhist practice in the West.